nilsonsales/PANDAS/README.md

 # PANDAS
 Using Anaconda and PANDAS.

-Adding conda to the PATH using fish:
+Adding conda to your PATH using **fish**, add it to your user's profile:
 ```bash
 set -U fish_user_paths ~/bin/anaconda3/bin $fish_user_paths
 ```

-To remove, use
+If you want to remove it later, use
 ```bash
 echo $fish_user_paths
 set -U -e fish_user_paths[1]